On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Daily inpatient mortality rate

-Proportion (%) of inpatients who died within the first 24 hours of admission in the reporting period
+Share (%) of deaths in the first 24 hours of hospital stay from the total number of patients admitted during the reporting period

 Quarterly